-- 1. Working with biological agents
+- 1. Biological agents

+- > Risk classification

+- Rules of conduct

+- Proper disposal

+- Hygienic measures

 - 2. Handling of hazardous substances

-- 3. Actions in case of accidents in the lab
+- 3. Actions in case of an accident in the lab

 - 4. Working with lasers

 - 5. General behavior in case of emergency

 When handling biological agents in the laboratory, special rules of conduct and compliance with certain protective regulations must be observed.